Skip to content

 88. Social and environmental impact assessments (SEIAs) available, and associated management and monitoring plans?

-The company reports that it has completed an environmental risk and social impact assessment in its sustainability report, however, no report or summary is available.
+The company reports that it has completed an environmental risk and social impact assessment in its sustainability report, and reports an SIA for PT Jambi Batanghari Plantation.
+No EIAs are reported.

 • Practice: 2 / 7 28.6%